-A house is a place where we live.
 When we think of a house, we think of a building made of stone or brick.
-Under the law of Moses, God's house was the temple.
+Under the law of Moses, the temple was God's house.
 We read in Matthew 21:12-13 that Jesus went into the temple and drove out those who bought and sold goods in the temple.
 The temple was a physical building, just like our houses are today.